JeffersonLab/clas12-qadb/README.md

     * `srcC/include/QADB.h`
     * `srcC/examples/dumpQADB.cpp` (optional)
   * Documentation:
+    * `qadb/defect_definitions.json`, then use `bin/makeDefectMarkdown.rb` to generate
-    * bits table in `README.md`
+      Markdown table for `README.md`

 <a name="contributions"></a>
 # Contributions

 All contributions are welcome, whether to the code, examples, documentation, or the QADB itself.
 You are welcome to open an issue and/or a pull request.
 If the maintainer(s) do not respond in a reasonable time, send them an email.